 The project would be developed into two phases: a self-storage facility development (Phase 1) and an automotive service commercial development (Phase 2).
 Both phases were assumed to start construction in October 2018 and would last for 12 months.
 Construction activities would include site preparation, grading, building construction, paving and architectural coating.
 The duration of construction activity was provided by the client.
 The working hours were consistent with the City's permissible hour standard for noise impacts consistent with client's requirement.
-Detailed permissible hours are shown in MM NOI-1.

 Construction equipment for each construction activity utilized CalEEMod's default assumptions.
 The project would balance cut and fill during construction.
 In addition, the project proposed a possible rebuild of the sloped area adjacent to the proposed self-storage facility.
 The estimated quantity of the slope rebuild is 1,250 cubic yards.
 Haul trips are based on the amount of material that is imported or exported.
 CalEEMod assumes that a truck can handle 16 cubic yards of material.
 Therefore, the project would generate 156 haul truck trips during grading phase.
-Table 3 and Table 4 show the project's average daily and annual construction emission for the two project sections prior to mitigation measures.
-Table 4 also shows the combined total emissions from both developments.
+Table 4 and Table 5 show the project's average daily and annual construction emission for the two project sections prior to mitigation measures.
+Table 5 also shows the combined total emissions from both developments.

-Table 3: Average Daily and Annual Construction Emissions for Self-Storage FacilityDevelopment-No Mitigation
+Table 4: Average Daily and Annual Construction Emissions for Self-Storage Facility Development-No Mitigation